bluejekyll/blog/_posts/2016-08-25-my-bike-is-rusty.md

  "you've got the wrong dropouts, that's not safe".
 To which I laugh and then say, "it's not a problem".
 To which he says, "well, it's harder to adjust the wheel".
 I conceded this point, "yes, it is, but my frame was way less expensive".
 Mind you, we were having this conversation over the course of a block, between lights.
-After the next light, I left him and his pretty black fixing with matching purple hubs in the dust (after doing an obligatory track stop while waiting for the light to turn).
+After the next light, I rode off leaving his pretty black fixie with matching purple hubs behind (after doing an obligatory track stop while waiting for the light to turn), but it did get me thinking...

 # What *is* important on a bike?